codefellows/code-201-prework/prework/mac/4_git.md

 ```

 This will open the file in your command line editor Nano

-Delete anything that’s in the file, then copy and paste this code into the editor:
+Copy and paste this code into the editor, **underneath anything else already in this file:**

 ```
 #!/usr/bin/env bash